carlbeet/TRVL-Website/README.md

 git push \

 ## Goals
-add a signup page \
+add a signup page under "signup" \
 add D3 graph \
 ... later on... \
+blog function under "services": copy a google doc as text to the page? \
-set up a pay function and create a shop with STRIPE \
+set up a pay function under "products" and create a shop with STRIPE \
+a quiz \
 create backend which writes user data to a DB \

 ## Available Scripts